s1r0n/Dr.S/_publications/1999-electronic-journals-and-the-transformation-of-scholarly-communication.md

 ---
-title: Electronic Journals and the Transformation of Scholarly
-Communication: Constraints and Technical Possibilities
+title: Electronic Journals and the Transformation of Scholarly Communication -  Constraints and Technical Possibilities
 collection: publications
 category: manuscripts
-permalink: 1999-electronic-journals
+permalink: /publications/1999-electronic-journals
 excerpt: 'PhD Thesis on the political economy of scholarly publication'
 date: 1999-08-1
 venue: 'University of Alberta'